lyonsja-mathematics/PhD_Mathematical_Modelling/README.md

-This repository contains the final version of the R code I wrote for my PhD thesis on mathematical modelling of photonic structures for environmental sensing.
+This repository contains the final version of the programming scripts I wrote for my PhD thesis on mathematical modelling of photonic structures for environmental sensing.
 My research was funded by the Irish Research Council (GOIPG/2021/214).